All right, all the big gun media people are saying that Trump's going to endorse Romney now.

 It'll be a caricature of Romney.

-Detached doofus says I don't care about the poor.
+Detached Doofus says, I don't care about the poor.

 If Newt had been a nominee, look what the campaign would have been about.

-Moon companies.
+Moon Coffee.

-We'll find the first 13,000 American suckers to move up there, and we'll call it the 51st state.
+51st State would find the first 13,000 American suckers to move up there, and we'll call it the 51st state.

 Nobel Peace Prize officials were facing a formal inquiry over accusations they have drifted away from the Peace Prize original selection criteria by choosing such winners as Obama.